Buick LaCrosse years to avoid — most common problems

 When it comes to the first generation of the LaCrosse, it had more bad model years than good ones and the aesthetics of the car weren’t as sharp as the third-gen LaCrosse.
 Still, there are some decent models here as well, but you have to avoid the 2005 and 2008 models if you don’t want to spend too much time servicing the car.

-The 2005 LaCrosse was the first production model and it suffers from some issues that were later on sorted out for the facelift version.
-These issues mostly include electrical problems with headlights, interior accessories, A/C heater, and those gas cap-related issues that triggered the check engine light.
+The 2005 LaCrosse was the first production model and it suffered from issues that were later on sorted out for the facelift version.
+These issues mostly include electrical problems with headlights, interior accessories, A/C heater, and gas cap-related issues that triggered the check engine light.
 The 2008 model struggled with the same issues overall, along with seat belt retention and airbag issues, so it’s best to avoid both of these.

 Second-generation Buick LaCrosse (2010-2013 model years)